ajit010/jenkins-demo/README.md

 # jenkins-demo

-This is to isplay the content from github..
+This is to display the content from github..

 Jenkins integration with github ...

+Commited change